NASA capsule buzzes moon, last big step before lunar orbit

 It’s the first time a capsule has visited the moon since NASA’s Apollo program 50 years ago, and represents a huge milestone in the $4.1 billion test flight that began last Wednesday.

 The close approach of 81 miles occurred as the crew capsule and its three wired-up dummies were on the far side of the moon.
-Because of a half-hour communication blackout, flight controllers in Houston did not know if the critical engine firing went well until the capsule emerged from behind the moon, 232,000 miles from Earth.

-The capsule’s cameras sent back a picture of the world — a tiny blue orb surrounded by blackness.
+Because of a half-hour communication blackout, flight controllers in Houston did not know if the critical engine firing went well until the capsule emerged from behind the moon.
+The capsule’s cameras sent back a picture of the Earth — a tiny blue dot surrounded by blackness.

-“Our pale blue dot and its 8 billion human inhabitants now coming into view,” said Mission Control commentator Sandra Jones.

-“This is one of those days that you’ve been thinking about and talking about for a long, long time,” flight director Zeb Scoville said.

-Earlier in the morning, the moon loomed ever larger in the video beamed back, as the capsule closed the final few thousand miles since blasting off from Florida’s Kennedy Space Center, atop the most powerful rocket ever built by NASA.

 Orion needed to slingshot around the moon to pick up enough speed to enter the sweeping, lopsided lunar orbit.
-Flight controllers evaluated the data pouring back, to determine if the engine firing went as planned.
-Another firing will place the capsule in that elongated orbit Friday.
+Another engine firing will place the capsule in that orbit Friday.

 This coming weekend, Orion will shatter NASA’s distance record for a spacecraft designed for astronauts — nearly 250,000 miles from Earth, set by Apollo 13 in 1970.
 And it will keep going, reaching a maximum distance from Earth next Monday at nearly 270,000 miles.